-The statutory minimum amount that authorities must set aside each year as provision for debt repayment based on 4% of the Capital Financing Requirement
+The statutory minimum amount that authorities must set aside each year as provision for debt repayment.
+The Commissioner's MRP Policy is set out within the Capital Strategy.

 National Non-Domestic Rates

 The means by which local businesses contribute to the cost of providing local authority services.
 All Non-Domestic Rates are paid into a central pool and then divided between all authorities depending on the number of residents each authority has.